bluishglc/serverless-datalake-example/readme.md

 ---

+## Update Nodes

+- @2022-11-04: Original TLC CSV files on S3 are replaced by parquet files.
+CSV files are moved to a backup folder, so `feeder.sh` is changed.

+- @2022-12-21: A new branch: datahub is ready, add features to support metadata management tool: datahub.

+---

 ## 1. Build

 To build this project, you need have JDK & Maven on your local, and you should also have an AWS account with Admin role.